Purpose: This document provides step-by-step instructions for managing skills in a Job Profile that has already been reviewed by people in industry.

 3. Beneficial: supplementary and helpful, but not necessary for the job.
 Candidates will benefit from having these skills but are qualified without them.

-16] Based on this information, decide to accept or reject the suggestion.
+17] Based on this information, decide to accept or reject the suggestion.

 |NOTE: If you agree with the suggestion but disagree with its criticality, accept it.
 You will have the opportunity to change its criticality later.|